dcunited001/dcunited001.github.io/_drafts/virtually-rifted-yet-prodigiously-gifted.md

 tell. one thing is certain, there will be continual change in VR/AR as the tech rolls out. (more in the business article)

+so instead of clicking on a space, you just trigger a more complicated action that transfers you to another virtual space.

 - what is the equivalent of the browser for VR/AR?
+  - url routing schemes for virtual spaces
+- mapping virtual spaces onto physical spaces,
+  - either identical and not identical

 - hyperlinked spaces
 - turning your house into a virtualized environment
 - mapping experiences to non-identical spaces

-- url routing schemes for virtual spaces
-- mapping virtual spaces onto physical spaces,
-  - either identical and not identical

 #### sharing virtual experiences

+basically loading shared virtual experiences on a table in a coffee shop or something.
+- move to another section?

 #### examples of virtualized AR experiences